 - Quality, individual feedback on learning progress.

-This course is for Primary 4 and 5 students, and offered at four British Council centres – Napier Road, Tampines, Toa Payoh and Marsiling.
+This course is for Primary 4 and 5 students and is offered at four British Council centres – Napier Road, Tampines, Toa Payoh and Marsiling.
 British Council also offers courses for all Primary levels, as well as Pre-school and Secondary.

 Why British Council?